-Income Asset Management launches wholesale fixed income MDA
+Income Asset Management outlines wholesale fixed income MDA strategy

-Victor Gugger, Director at Income Asset Management Group (ASX: IAM), outlines the company’s new Managed Discretionary Account (MDA) for wholesale investors.
+Victor Gugger, Director at Income Asset Management Group (ASX: IAM), outlines the company’s Managed Discretionary Account (MDA) for wholesale investors.

 The portfolio allocates around 50% to investment grade corporate bonds and 50% to senior secured syndicated bank loans.
 Gugger says the structure balances liquidity and stability from bonds with higher yields from loans, with returns currently tracking about 7.5%.